36th Infantry Regiment (Poland): Polish-Bolshevik War

+World War II

 During the German occupation, veterans of the 36th Regiment were joined in the VI Home Army Area.
 During Operation Tempest the Regiment was recreated and took part in the Warsaw Uprising.
 The soldiers of the regiment fought in the failed uprising in Praga, but also in heavy fights for the boroughs of Żoliborz, Mokotów and Czerniaków.
 It was officially recreated by order of Tadeusz Bór-Komorowski out of three previously-existing partisan battalions.
 Led by Maj.
 Stanisław Błaszczak (nom de guerre Róg), it was composed of the Krybar (Cyprian Odorkiewicz), Dowgierd (Stanisław Taczanowski) and Żmudzin (Bolesław Kontrym) battalions, each named after their commanders' noms de guerre.
 After the capitulation of the Uprising, the soldiers shared the fate of the rest of the Armia Krajowa.
 The Regiment was not recreated after the war and its banner, founded in 1921 by the universities of Warsaw, is currently in the Museum of the Polish Army in Warsaw.